Dreaker75/re-emerald/README.md

     - All the Trainer Hill TMs have been removed and the rewards have been overhauled (more below)
     - All TMs in the Game Corner have been replaced by type-held items: Silk Scarf, Charcoal, Mystic Water and Miracle Seed
  - PokeRus no longer stops being contagius after a few days have passed
+ - The Roamer is now guaranteed to be the first encounter in the route if it's there

 ## Field move changes:
  - Rock Smash rocks will either trigger a wild Pokemon battle, or they won't (No more random chance to trigger an encounter.
 If a rock doesn't give you an encounter, it never will)